shakes76/PatternAnalysis-2024/recognition/siamese_s46387334/README.md

 ### Dataset Train Validation Test Split
-The first thing that was done to the data was to split the images up into three sets
+The first thing that was done to the data was to split the images up into three sets.
+Stratified sampling is used to ensure an even split of the classes.

 - Train Set (80% of all data)
     - This is the only data that the model will learn from